wasi-shah/Docker-AKS/AKS DevOps/CICD Overview/Readme.md

   - A job can attached to a custom agent
   - A job can also be an agent less for example a 30 seconds delay.
   - A job represents an execution boundary of a set of steps.
+  - A job is a collection of steps run by an agent or on a server or on client custom host machine .

 - Pipeline > Stage > Job > Step/Tasks - A step can be a task or script and is the smallest building block of a pipeline.
   - For example: A test can be